-Occupational therapists……it’s almost that time of year when we feel refreshed and excited to begin a clean slate for 2019.
-If you’re like me, I’ll write 2018 on my documentation for at least a month into the new year!
+Occupational therapists……it’s almost that time of year when we feel refreshed and excited to begin a clean slate.
+If you’re like me, I’ll write the previous year on my documentation for at least a month into the new year!

 1) Did you know that trauma-informed care means more than working on sensory and regulation?